Why Smart Companies Own the Problem — Even When It’s Not Their Fault

 That’s why the first step is always to take the call.
 You can’t fix what you don’t know.

-This is Part 2 of my two-part article, “Why Smart Companies Own the Problem — Even When It’s Not Their Fault.”
+This is Part 2: “Why Smart Companies Own the Problem: Even When It’s Not Their Fault.”

 In this second half, I focus on how documentation, education, and consistent follow-up transform that philosophy into lasting success.
 From protecting your reputation to building real trust in the marketplace, these principles turn service into strategy — and responsibility into opportunity.